Christy Buss: Professional career

 In 1993, Christy opened dance studio while also choreographing with partners and groups for special occasions.
-In 2016 Christy launched her online show "All About Christy".
+In 2016 Christy launched her online show All About Christy.
 Buss sold her dance studio in 2021.
 She is now the founder and CEO of a skincare company.

 Personal life

-Christy Curtis Buss was previously married to Johnny Buss, the former Executive Vice President of the Los Angeles Lakers and son of Jerry Buss.
-They were married in 1990 and divorced in 2015.
+Around 1991, Christy Curtis Buss married Johnny Buss, the former executive vice president of the Los Angeles Lakers and son of Jerry Buss.
+They were separated by 2012.

 Awards and achievements

 Christy Curtis Buss received the 2002 Adjudicators Award at the Tremaine Dance Convention and the 2016 Artistic Director's Award at the LA Dance Magic Convention.

-She was a six-time NBA champion for the Los Angeles Sparks and Los Angeles Lakers (as family and cheerleader team member).